Lilo & Stitch (2025 film): Sequel

 In an interview ahead of the film's release, director Fleischer Camp and producer Eirich said they were focused on the release of the current film and had not discussed concrete plans for a sequel.
 Fleischer Camp echoed Eirich's sentiment that any future direction would depend on audience reception, noting the franchise's expansive world as a source of potential inspiration, with Eirich pointing out Easter eggs in the film referencing Angel, Reuben and 627 (whom he erroneously referred to as Leroy).
 In June 2025, Fleischer Camp said he would do a sequel if it was the right idea, not just because there is a new market demand for it, but he also would be open to doing an animated spin-off as an episodic or limited series.
 Later that month on June 26 (known as "626 Day" or "Stitch Day"), it was announced that a sequel was in development.
-Sanders is set to join as a screenwriter, making it his first involvement in the franchise since the original film beyond providing the voice of Stitch.
-Eirich will also return as producer for the sequel.
+Sanders was set to join as a screenwriter, making it his first involvement in the franchise since the original film beyond providing the voice of Stitch.
+Eirich would also return as producer for the sequel.
+The film, Lilo & Stitch 2, is scheduled for release on May 26, 2028.
+In June 2026, it was announced that Sanders would also be directing the sequel film.

+At the Disney Entertainment Showcase during D23: The Ultimate Disney Fan Event 2026, it was revealed that Angel will be appearing in the film.